sailpoint-oss/golang-sdk/api_v3/docs/PasswordConfigurationAPI.md

-## CreatePasswordOrgConfig
+## Create Password Org Config

 > PasswordOrgConfig CreatePasswordOrgConfig(ctx).PasswordOrgConfig(passwordOrgConfig).Execute()

-Create Password Org Config
+This API creates the password org config.
+Unspecified fields will use default value.
+To be able to use the custom password instructions, you must set the `customInstructionsEnabled` field to "true".
+Requires ORG_ADMIN, API role or authorization scope of 'idn:password-org-config:write'

 ### Example